 4) Test case for opening, saving, deleting text file.

-These are some sample test cases, which can be marked as ‘critical’ and for every minor or major changes in application these basic critical test cases should be executed.
+These are some sample test cases, which can be marked as ‘critical’ and for every minor or major change in the application, these basic critical test cases should be executed.
 This task can be easily accomplished by BVT.

-BVT automation suits needs to be maintained and modified time-to-time.
+BVT automation suits need to be maintained and modified time-to-time.
 E.g. include test cases in BVT when there are new stable project modules available.

 What happens when BVT suite run: